CBS Weekend News: Impact of COVID-19

-From June 7, 2020 (a special Saturday edition of the CBS Evening News covering the weekend's George Floyd protests aired the previous day), until December 2020, with CBS Sports set to resume live coverage of the PGA Tour, CBS News resumed full production of the CBS Weekend News with either chief Washington correspondent Major Garrett or Los Angeles correspondent Jamie Yuccas presiding as anchor, as production for all CBS News programs from the CBS Broadcast Center remained temporarily suspended.
+From June 7, 2020 (a special Saturday edition of CBS Evening News covering the weekend's George Floyd protests aired the previous day), until December 2020, with CBS Sports set to resume live coverage of the PGA Tour, CBS News resumed full production of CBS Weekend News with either chief Washington correspondent Major Garrett or Los Angeles correspondent Jamie Yuccas presiding as anchor, as production for all CBS News programs from the CBS Broadcast Center remained suspended.
 On December 4, 2020, CBS News announced correspondents Adriana Diaz and Jericka Duncan would be promoted into permanent anchor positions, with Diaz leading the Saturday edition from the network's Chicago bureau at WBBM-TV and from the network's Washington, D.C.
 Bureau WUSA later, and Duncan leading the Sunday edition from the CBS Broadcast Center.
-Diaz left the CBS Weekend News in September 2024 to become a co-host for CBS Mornings Plus; Nancy Chen filled in for the following three Saturdays.
-On October 4, CBS announced that Jericka Duncan would add the program's Saturday edition to her Sunday duties.
+Diaz left CBS Weekend News in September 2024 to become a co-host for CBS Mornings Plus; Nancy Chen filled in for the following three Saturdays.
+On October 4, CBS News announced that Jericka Duncan would add the program's Saturday edition to her Sunday evening duties; despite major upheaval with the weekday counterpart of the newscast in 2025, Duncan remains the weekend anchor as of 2026.